Take home message: If you are receiving money on behalf of

 - Hospital income (including billings) is subject to strict compliance requirements, which are overseen by the U-M Health System Compliance Office – see here for information about hospital billing.

-- Sponsored work and grants are managed by the Office of Research and Sponsored Projects (ORSP) in conjunction with the Sponsored Programs Office within Financial Operations (see the Grant Administration compliance page for more information).
+- Sponsored work and grants are managed by the Office of Research and Sponsored Projects (ORSP) in conjunction with the Sponsored Programs department (see the Grant Administration compliance page for more information).